 18 Jun The African American Alliance Fund Grantees

-Founded on June 19, 2020, by OCCF’s Executive Vice President & COO, Tammy Tumbling, the mission of the African American Alliance Fund is to raise awareness about systemic racism and support programs that advance African Americans within Orange County and surrounding communities.
+Founded on June 19, 2020, by OCCF’s Executive Vice President & COO, Tammy Tumbling, the mission of the African American Alliance Fund is to raise awareness about systemic racism and support programs that advance Black residents within Orange County and surrounding communities.

 The African American Alliance Fund is one of many tools to advance our work for racial justice and equity.
 It is the first of a lasting commitment to investing in the promise and potential of our diverse communities.

 100 Black Men of OC (BMOC) – True to the 100 Black Men of OC’s motto, “Real Men, Giving Real Time”, their Passport to the Future program is designed to guide young African American male participants in developing a crystallized definition of adulthood, free of personal and media promoted distortions.
 It is specifically designed for young African-American males from 6th through 12th grade and offered tuition-free to assist the transition of these students from adolescent boys to confident young men ready to successfully take on the challenges of college, career and community.